Application Periods & Deadlines

 - Transcripts and applications are not kept on file.
 Prior applications and transcripts

 are shredded after the completion of the selection process.

-- It is highly recommended that basic science courses (microbiology, anatomy and physiology)
+- It is highly recommended that basic science courses; anatomy, physiology, chemistry,

-be completed within the past five years with a grade of “C” or higher.
-The BRN requires
+and microbiology be completed within the past five years with a grade of “C” or higher.

-a C or better in all BRN required coursework in order to be considered for licensure.
+The BRN requires a C or better in all BRN required coursework in order to be considered

 - It is recommended that you complete non-nursing courses prior to beginning the RN